 Underpayments and Overpayments.
 Due to the high volatility of cryptocurrency, it’s your responsibility to make sure your cryptocurrency payment matches the purchase price we give you.
 An overpayment or underpayment indicates that we have detected an amount greater or lesser than what we expected—the most common reason for this is your crypto wallet used a significantly different exchange rate than Coinbase Commerce.

-If you enter an amount LESS than the exact Bitcoin (BTC) or Ethereum (ETH) price, we’ll apply your payment to the amount due and you’ll need to pay the outstanding balance.
+If you enter an amount LESS than the exact Bitcoin (BTC), Ethereum (ETH), and Tether (USDT) price, we’ll apply your payment to the amount due and you’ll need to pay the outstanding balance.
 We may ask you to top up the missing amount in the case of an underpayment.
-If you don’t send the exact Bitcoin (BTC) or Ethereum (ETH) price we list, we might cancel your order.
-Please don’t overpay: if you enter an amount MORE than the Bitcoin (BTC) or Ethereum (ETH) price, we might not be able to return the extra amount.
-Also, please note, we may refuse to accept Bitcoin (BTC) or Ethereum (ETH) as a payment method at any time, at our sole discretion.
+If you don’t send the exact Bitcoin (BTC), Ethereum (ETH), and Tether (USDT) price we list, we might cancel your order.
+Please don’t overpay: if you enter an amount MORE than the Bitcoin (BTC), Ethereum (ETH), and Tether (USDT), we might not be able to return the extra amount.
+Also, please note, we may refuse to accept Bitcoin (BTC), Ethereum (ETH), and Tether (USDT) as a payment method at any time, at our sole discretion.
 If there are any discrepancies or inquiries regarding payment status via Coinbase Commerce, please reach out directly to firstname.lastname@example.org.

 Refunds.
-If you’re entitled to a refund, we can refund to you either (1) the exact Bitcoin (BTC) or Ethereum (ETH) amount that you entered when you made the purchase or (2) the original U.S. Dollar price of the purchase.
+If you’re entitled to a refund, we can refund to you either (1) the exact Bitcoin (BTC), Ethereum (ETH), and Tether (USDT) amount that you entered when you made the purchase or (2) the original U.S. Dollar price of the purchase.
 And it’s up to us which one happens; you don’t get to choose (we might choose one option over the other to try to get you your refund quicker).
-But that also means the risk is all on you if the Bitcoin (BTC) or Ethereum (ETH) value changes between the time you made the purchase and the time you get the refund (in the form we choose).
+But that also means the risk is all on you if the Bitcoin (BTC), Ethereum (ETH), and Tether (USDT) value changes between the time you made the purchase and the time you get the refund (in the form we choose).
 So, for example, if we refund you in Bitcoin (BTC), the value of that Bitcoin (BTC) amount might be a lot less than it was when you paid it to us; and if we refund you in U.S. Dollars, that U.S. Dollar amount might be a lot less than the current market value of the Bitcoin (BTC) amount you used to make your payment.

 Obeying the Law.
-If you use Bitcoin (BTC) or Ethereum (ETH), you have to obey all the laws that apply to your use of Bitcoin (BTC) or Ethereum (ETH).
+If you use Bitcoin (BTC), Ethereum (ETH), and Tether (USDT) you have to obey all the laws that apply to your use of cryptocurrency.
 Plus, you understand that we need to verify that you are who you say you are, so you agree:

 to give us all information that we ask for (so that we can verify who you are) and that it is 100% accurate (and you’ll update us if any information changes)